RAVIGANESHMBHAT/react-redux/README.md

 * Allows state to be updated via dispatch(action)
 * Registers listeners via subscribe(listener)
 * Handles unregistering of listeners via the function returned by subscriber(listener)

+### Immer library

+#### When we need to create the copy of object, we usually use spread operator and update the required attribute of the object with new values.
+But it will be difficult with nested objects.
+So, we can use the Immer library.